NCBI-Codeathons/amr-2024-team-deng/README.md

 - Use cross-validation to assess model performance and prevent overfitting.
 - Evaluate the model by predicting resistance for known antibiotics and potentially new compounds.

+## Results
+Our Chemprop-based model for predicting antibiotic resistance demonstrated promising results in several key areas:
+ - The initial model using VAMPr data showed limitations due to the small dataset size.
+ - The switch to AST data for E. coli provided more robust results.
+ - Hyperparameter tuning demonstrated positive impacts on model performance.

 ## Getting Started
 ### Prerequisites
 - Python 3.7+